Ask your questions in private on our private Facebook Group:

 So before, when they first met, he’s really cool.
 He’s going somewhere in his life.
 He’s proud of himself and he’s moving forward.
 He’s getting out of his comfort zone.
 He’s improving himself.
 He’s working on himself and he’s enjoying it because there’s a challenge.
 And that’s a very masculine thing to enjoy the challenge and to then meet the challenge and blast through it and so on.
 It starts off that way, becomes complacent over the course of the year, year and a half, two.
 By the third year, there’s usually this turning point.
 And it happens somewhere around the three to five year mark.

-This has been documented in Clinical Psychology where the couple settles in to this – either they settle into an empowering kind of comfort where both people are in a routine but it empowers them for their future goals.
-In ways of they’re able to both have their needs met of passion, of variety, of excitement, but also of building long-term value.
+This has been documented in Clinical Psychology where the couple settles in to this – either they settle into an empowering kind of comfort where both people are in a routine but it empowers them for their future goals in ways that they’re able to both have their needs met of passion, of variety, of excitement, but also of building long-term value.

 They either do that – that’s the minority of people, a minority of couples – a very small minority of couples who are able to settle into that.
 And the vast majority of couples end up – modern-day couples – end up just becoming dissatisfied.
 One of the couple, one of the pair, becomes dissatisfied.
 The first person to pull away psychologically, emotionally, is going to be in this power position.
 And the person who’s not pulling away, who pulls away in reaction to that, is always going to be the weaker one.
 That’s to explain the dynamic of what’s actually happening.